Improving Power Spectrum Estimation using Multitapering: Efficient asteroseismic analyses for understanding stars, the Milky Way, and beyond: Power Spectrum Estimation in Asteroseismology

-Given the irregular time sampling of space-based light-curves such as those from Kepler, the LS periodogram is the preferred spectral estimator.
-However, since time gaps can be separately handled \citep{fodor_2000, smith_2012, pires_2015, chave_2019}, the light-curves can be treated as quasi-evenly sampled.
+Given the irregular time sampling of space-based light-curves such as those from Kepler, the LS periodogram is the preferred power spectrum estimator.
+However, between the long downlink gaps, the time steps are almost identical and the light curves can be treated as quasi-evenly sampled \citep{fodor_2000, smith_2012, pires_2015}.
 In this case, the statistical properties of the classical periodogram should hold to some degree.
-Taking advantage of this, we implement a periodogram for irregular sampling using the \texttt{NUFFT} (also called non-equispaced FFT) \citep{keiner_2009, barnett_2018}.
+Taking advantage of this, we implement a periodogram for quasi-regular sampling using the Non-Uniform or non-equispaced FFT (\texttt{NUFFT}) \citep{keiner_2009, barnett_2018}.
 Essentially, we directly generalize the classical periodogram to the irregular sampling case as

-and compute the non-uniform or non-equispaced DFT in the definition using the adjoint \texttt{NUFFT}.
-The principles of zero-padding apply to the adjoint \texttt{NUFFT} as they do to the FFT.
+and compute the non-uniform DFT in the definition using the adjoint \texttt{NUFFT}.
+This \texttt{NUFFT} takes unevenly-sampled time series and computes corresponding Fourier series coefficients on a uniform frequency grid as follows

+where $c_i$ are the complex coefficients for frequency $f_i$ defined in Equation \eqref{eq:f_n}.
+One can apply zero-padding to the adjoint \texttt{NUFFT} in the same way as to the FFT.

 We can think of the \texttt{NUFFT} periodogram as a simpler version of the LS; instead of using the adjoint \texttt{NUFFT} directly to compute Equation \eqref{eq:NUFFT_period}, the LS uses the transform to compute the modified components in Equation \eqref{eq:LS}.
-Thus, the \texttt{NUFFT} periodogram is slightly more efficient than the LS.

-In addition to efficiency, we expect the \texttt{NUFFT} periodogram to outperform the LS periodogram at detecting quasi-periodic signals in the case of irregular sampling.
-The LS is tailored to strictly periodic signals hidden in white noise \citep{scargle_1982}, but is not ideal for analysing multiple quasi-periodic signals (e.g., p-modes) on top of red noise (or smooth background signals).
-P-modes have Lorentzian profiles in the frequency domain whereas background signals due to granulation and magnetic activity have a smooth low-frequency trend \citep{kallinger_2014, aerts_2021}; for these signals, we expect \texttt{NUFFT} to perform better than LS.
-We refer the reader to \cite{vanderplas_2018} for more details on the shortcomings of the LS periodogram.
+This simplicity makes the \texttt{NUFFT} periodogram slightly more efficient than the LS.
+In addition to efficiency, the direct usage of \texttt{NUFFT} offers complex Fourier coefficients with phase information that one can leverage to distinguish between transient (damped) and strictly periodic (undamped) oscillatory modes in asteroseismology (refer to Patil et al. 2024b for more details).
+We therefore suggest using the \texttt{NUFFT} periodogram for quasi-regular sampling due to its simplicity and the phase information it provides.